vlsi/optimalopen/README.md

 OptimalOpenHashMap full benchmark total time: 4343 ms
 ```

-These results indicate that `OptimalOpenHashMap` might be a viable option, showing faster retrieval and deletion times.
+These results indicate that `OptimalOpenHashMap` might be a viable option, showing faster retrieval and deletion times, with much better memory utilization (using a load factor of 90% instead of 75%).

 ### Contributing